clarkfitzg/phd_research/meetings/next.md

 Thinking about what is missing in my data analysis toolkit now.
 I could use:

-- tools for streaming
+- More specific tools to process large data sets as a stream
-- easier tools for visualization of multivariate time series data
+- easier tools for visualization involving animation

+These two could potentially be linked together, with a stream as an input to the animation.

 ## Interesting other things:

 Henrik Bengtsson [future package](https://cran.r-project.org/web/packages/future/vignettes/future-1-overview.html) in R.
-Asynchronous execution provides an interesting way of doing parallelism.
+Asynchronous execution provides an interesting possibilities for doing parallelism.

-[Rstudio people](https://github.com/rstudio/tensorflow) are working on [tensor flow] https://www.tensorflow.org/.
+[Rstudio people](https://github.com/rstudio/tensorflow) are working on [tensor flow](https://www.tensorflow.org/).
 I wonder if this could somehow be extended to power R transparently to the user.